traefik/traefik/docs/content/routing/routers/index.md

 ### General

-If both HTTP routers and TCP routers listen to the same entry points, the TCP routers will apply *before* the HTTP routers.
+If both HTTP routers and TCP routers listen to the same EntryPoint, the TCP routers will apply *before* the HTTP routers.
 If no matching route is found for the TCP routers, then the HTTP routers will take over.

 ### EntryPoints

-If not specified, TCP routers will accept requests from all defined entry points.
+If not specified, TCP routers will accept requests from every EntryPoints in the default set.
-If you want to limit the router scope to a set of entry points, set the entry points option.
+If you want to limit the router scope to a set of EntryPoints, set the `entryPoints` option.

 ??? info "How to handle Server First protocols?"